Center for Science and Technology Policy Research

 He holds a Ph.D. in Environmental Studies from the University of California-Santa Cruz and Bachelor of Sciences in Psychology from The Ohio State University.
 Max has ongoing interests in climate adaptation, cultural politics and environmental governance, science-policy interactions, and political economy and the environment, and he has experience working in North America, Central America, South Asia and Europe.

-Max has now authored or co-authored a few dozen peer-reviewed articles and book chapters for edited volumes, including articles in Geoforum, Global Environmental Change, Transactions of the Institute of British Geography, Political Geography, Environmental Research Letters, and Climatic Change.
-He has also written commentaries for Nature Reports Climate Change and Nieman Reports as well as co-authored a background paper for the 2007 United Nations Development Programme Human Development Reports.
+To date, Max has contributed to more than sixty publications (from peer-reviewed journal articles, books and reports to reviews and commentaries).
+These have included articles in Geoforum, Global Environmental Change, Transactions of the Institute of British Geography, Political Geography, Public Understanding of Science, Environmental Research Letters, and Climatic Change.
+He has also written commentaries for the Washington Post, Nature Reports Climate Change, the Guardian (London) and Nieman Reports.

-Weaving these interests together, Max worked on two edited books in recent years:
+Weaving these interests together, Max worked on five edited books in recent years:

 Max's research has been mentioned in a range of outlets such as Science, Nature, Financial Times, the Guardian, the New York Times, Forbes, Columbia Journalism Review, the Los Angeles Times, BBC Worldservice and (US) National Public Radio.
 He has also appeared on CNN International and France24 television.